Ovulation Test Strips-FAQ

 The colour of the control line on an LH ovulation test strips can vary from batch to batch, and from brand to brand, and also on the time of day that you test and the dilution of the urine.

 As long as the test line is as dark or darker than the control line the ovulation test strip result is positive.

 If you are unsure how to interpret your ovulation test strip result please e-mail us a photograph and your order number so we can advise you.

 What time of day should I do an ovulation test?

 To ensure the ovulation test result is optimum try to always do your ovulation test at the same time of day, and restrict your fluid intake for 2 hours before collecting and testing your urine with the ovulation test strips.

 The best time of day to do an ovulation test is early to mid-afternoon, ideally, between 2 pm and 2.30pm If you test at other times, you may completely miss the LH surge.

 What are professional ovulation tests?

-Contact us for Professional & NHS ovulation & pregnancy tests.
+Contact us for professional & NHS ovulation test strips & professional pregnancy tests.

 Do ovulation tests work if you’re pregnant?